Winifred C. Stanley

 Winifred Claire Stanley (August 14, 1909 – February 29, 1996) was an American politician and attorney from New York affiliated with the Republican Party.
 Stanley is known for her vigorous women's rights advocacy during the WWII war time period, her work as a prosecutor, and for being the first female assistant district attorney in Erie County.
 Although Stanley served only one term before her constituency was redistricted, she used her legislative standing to champion peacetime demobilization and equal pay regardless of sex.

-Early life
+Early life and education

 Winifred C. Stanley was born to Mary and John Francis Stanley on August 14, 1909, in the Bronx, New York, the eldest of six children.
 Stanley's mother was an English and music teacher, and her father was an architect.
 Although she was born in the Bronx, she and her family spent her childhood in Buffalo, NY.

-Education

 Following graduation from Lafayette High School, Stanley pursued her undergraduate degree at the University of Buffalo, eventually graduating with honors in 1930.
 Stanley returned to the University of Buffalo to pursue her L.L.B. and J.D., which she earned in 1933, graduating first in her class.